AdaCore/learn/courses/intro-to-ada/chapters/contracts.rst

    subtype Check_Days is Work_Week
      with Static_Predicate => Check_Days in Mon | Wed | Fri;

-Let's look now at a complete example:
+Let's look at a complete example:

 .. code:: ada
     :class: ada-run-expect-failure